miqlar/ghoflow/README.md

 ## Description

-If a user would like to pay a merchant in a stream of a stablecoin, the steps would be:
+**Without GloFlow**, if a user would like to pay a merchant in a stream of a stablecoin, the steps would be:

 1) Deposit ETH or tokens (with prior approval) into AAVE pool.
 2) Borrow GHO against the collateral.